troglobit/myLinux/README.md

 Troubleshooting
 ---------------

-TroglOS builds silent.
-You will not see any  compiler output, warnings or such by  default.
-When something does not work  this can be slightly annoying, so there are several shortcuts and other tricks to help you!
+When something does not build it can be hard to see what went wrong, so there are several shortcuts and other tricks in the build system to help you.
+For instance, verbose mode:

-First,  check  the file  `build.log`,  everything  is redirected  there, except for  some status messages.
-If  that does not help,  try enabling verbose mode:

     make V=1